Avocarrot/hiring/product-manager/assignment.md

 {% include header.html %}

-{% include online-assignment/intro.md %}
+# Introduction

+Hey there :)

+- Please read the instructions carefully before start implementing your solution.
+- If something is not clear to you please do not hesitate to get in touch with us for clarifications.
+We’d love to help you out!

 # Objective

 You are a Product Manager working at an ad-tech company called Blue Banana.

-The team has identified a problem that we'd like to address and you'll be the person leading the development of this new product.

 Blue Banana works with multiple advertisers who run campaigns with us.
-Unlike our competitors such as X, Y, Z, we do not have a way for our advertisers to check their campaigns' metrics by themselves.
-Currently the campaigns' metrics are communicated manually with csv files via email with the advertisers.
+Unlike our competitors such as AppLift and InMobi, our campaign reporting is completely manual.
+Currently campaign performance metrics are communicated manually via csv reports attached in emails.

-Your objective is to assemble a team that will develop a new product that will allow our advertisers to check their campaigns' reporting at any given point by themselves.
+Your objective is to assemble a team that will develop a new product that will allow our advertisers to check their campaigns' reporting on-demand and without the need for our own account managers to get involved.

 # User profile